semaphoreci/docs/docs/reference/semaphore-changelog.md

   Docker container.
 Previously, without this check, the first step in a job that exports environment variables would fail without a real indication of the root problem.
-- From now on, outdated version of the CLI will be rejected from accessing your organization.
-Compatibility of the CLI will be uphold at least up to the last 3 minor releases.
+- From now on, outdated versions of the CLI will be rejected from accessing your organization.
+Compatibility of the CLI will be maintained at least up to the last 3 minor releases.
 Only in case of security issues will this compatibility policy be broken.
 - Jobs generated with [parallelism](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#parallelism)
-  are using a new naming scheme `<job-name> - <index>/<job-count>`.
+  use a new naming scheme: `<job-name> - <index>/<job-count>`.
   Example: `RSpec - 1/4`.
-- We introduced a new syntax for configuring [auto-promotions](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#auto_promote) which leverages our [Conditions DSL](https://docs.semaphoreci.com/reference/conditions-reference/) to allow you to express conditions for pipeline auto-promotion in a lot less complicated way than before.
+- We introduced new syntax for configuring [auto-promotions](https://docs.semaphoreci.com/reference/pipeline-yaml-reference/#auto_promote) which leverages our [Conditions DSL](https://docs.semaphoreci.com/reference/conditions-reference/) to allow you to express conditions for pipeline auto-promotion in a much less complicated way than before.

 ### Week of September 23, 2019